Posts: 8

 See a lot of folks talking about their guitars opening up.
 I've had my Eastman acoustic for 7 years and have played the living Hades out of it and after 60 years of playing I've yet to experience an opening up factor in a guitar.
 I don't hear any difference in the sound or rather can't remember it sounding any different from the day I got the guitar or any time up till now

-steveua like this post
+AlanSam and steveua like this post